pippinbarr/v-r-5/process/list-of-works.md

 ### Exhibits

 1. Gaps and holes
-    - One or more outdoor structures that show light passing between gaps and holds to create shadow patterns.
+    - One or more outdoor structures that show light passing between gaps and holes to create shadow patterns.
 Probably just the existing *diminishing gaps* and also a surface I will subdivide repeatedly to create smaller and smaller holes
 2. Windows
     - One or more rooms with windows in them, the windows letting in light, the light probably falling on a cube in the room.
     - Possibly the idea of changing the directional light when the user enters to create different light qualities inside the room (dawn, dusk, moonlight, red light, ...)